igor-ramazanov/pet-project-chat/README.md

 ```
 Usage: pet-project-chat [options]

    --help                   prints this help
-  -h, --redis-host <value>
-                           (required) host of redis used as a storage
+   --redis-host <value>     (required) host of redis used as a storage
-  -l, --log-level <value>  (optional) log level, must be one of 'OFF','ERROR','WARN','INFO','DEBUG','TRACE','ALL', default is INFO
+   --log-level <value>      (optional) log level, must be one of 'OFF','ERROR','WARN','INFO','DEBUG','TRACE','ALL', default is INFO
+   --smtp-host <value>      (optional) SMTP host, if not provided then verification of emails be disabled
+   --smtp-port <value>      (optional) SMTP port, if not provided then verification of emails be disabled
+   --smtp-tls               (optional) Use TLS for SMTP
+   --smtp-from <value>      (optional) 'from' field of verification emails, if not provided then verification of emails be disabled
+   --smtp-user <value>      (optional) User for SMTP server
+   --smtp-password <value>  (optional) Password for SMTP server
+   --verification-link-prefix <value>
+                            (optional) Prefix of email verification link, i.e. 'http://localhost:8080', if not provided then verification of emails be disabled
-  -t, --email-verification-timeout <value>
+   --email-verification-timeout <value>
                             (optional) email verification timeout, examples are '1 second', '9 days', '3 hours', '1 hour', default is '1 day'
-  -p, --verification-email-link-prefix <value>
-                           (optional) prefix of the verification link sent to clients on registration, specify address by which the server is accessible, i.e. 'http://localhost:8080', if not provided then email verification on sign up be disabled
-  -e, --gmail-verification-email-sender <value>
-                           (optional) gmail address of verification email sender, if not provided then email verification on sign up be disabled
 ```

 ## Building and running locally